MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-real-time-audio-video-call-overview.md

 ---
 title: Build a real-time media bot for Skype | Microsoft Docs
-description: Learn how to build a bot that conducts real-time audio/video calls with Skype, using the Bot Builder SDK for .NET and the Bot Builder-RealTimeMediaCalling SDK for .NET.
+description: Learn how to build a bot that conducts real-time audio/video calls with Skype, using the Bot Framework SDK for .NET and the Bot Builder-RealTimeMediaCalling SDK for .NET.
 author: MalarGit
 ms.author: malarch
 manager: kamrani